vishalpawarR/applied-accessibility/README.md

 - If there are repeated site links at the bottom of the page, it isn't necessary to markup those with a `nav` tag as well.
 Using a `footer` (covered in the next challenge) is sufficient.

 - Camper Cat included navigation links at the top of his training page, but wrapped them in a `div`.
 Change the `div` to a `nav` tag to improve the accessibility on his page.

+## 8 - Make Screen Reader Navigation Easier with the footer Landmark :

+- Similar to `header` and `nav`, the `footer` element has a built-in landmark feature that allows assistive devices to quickly navigate to it.
+It's primarily used to contain copyright information or links to related documents that usually sit at the bottom of a page.

+- Camper Cat's training page is making good progress.
+Change the `div` he used to wrap his copyright information at the bottom of the page to a `footer` element.